 Mauna Kea tea tasting and garden tour

-If you are a big fan of tea, you might be interested in calling head and to arrange a farm tour.
-The Mauna Kea tea Farm Tour is (in their words) “a way to see the farm close to farmer’s lifestyle.
-You will take a guided walk in our tea garden and really see the plants, soil, insects and weeds that are different in a stable ecosystem.”
+Mauna Kea tea is a small and completely organic (no pesticides) tea plantation.
+You can stop by here to buy their tea and/or get a tour of their plantation.
+The Mauna Kea tea Farm Tour is (in their words) “a way to see the farm close to farmer’s lifestyle” and includes tea tasting and a guided walk in their tea garden to really see the plants, soil, insects and weeds that are different in a stable ecosystem.

-Directions to Mauna Kea Tea
+Directions to the Mauna Kea Tea plantation

 The address of Mauna Kea tea is 46-3870 Old Mamalahoa Highway Honokaa, HI 96727.

 Tea Tasting near Hilo

-Onomea Tea Company
+Onomea Tea Company (closed)

-The Oneomea Tea Company is located ~7 miles north of Hilo.
+The Onomea Tea Company is located ~7 miles north of Hilo.
 A visit to them can be perfectly combined with doing the Onomea Scenic drive.
 They offer tours and tastings which are available by reservation (try to contact them at least 1 or 2 days in advance of your visit).
-More information on their website.

 Address: 27-604 Alakahi Pl, Papaikou, HI 96781, USA